Are My Optimized Prompts Compromised? Exploring Vulnerabilities of LLM-based Optimizers: Risk Identification

 \subsection{General Threat Model}

-First, the adversary has no access to the underlying LLM’s weights, fine-tuning pipeline, or the scaffold of the LLM-based optimizer.
+We summarize the three attack settings and attacker assumptions in \Cref{tab:threat-model}.
+First, the adversary has no access to the underlying LLM's weights, fine-tuning pipeline, or the scaffold of the LLM-based optimizer.
 Instead, their influence is confined to the optimization loop itself, where feedback drives prompt updates.
 The adversary is assumed to have partial control over the queries sent to the optimizer and, in some cases, control over the reward signal or feedback channel (e.g., numeric ratings of the responses).
 This mirrors poisoning assumptions in RLHF, where an attacker may control a fraction of the preference data or annotations.
 Similar risks arise if vendors rely on unverified customer data (usually for privacy concerns, customer data is not directly visible to the vendor) or if feedback originates from compromised API services.
-We further assume that the optimization objective is utility-oriented (e.g., maximizing helpfulness), as observed in prior work, which creates an opportunity for adversaries to exploit trade-off between the main utility and harmfulness.
+We further assume that the optimization objective is utility-oriented (e.g., maximizing helpfulness), as observed in prior work, which creates an opportunity for adversaries to exploit the trade-off between the main utility and harmfulness.